Allie Auton Slays In A White Floral String Bikini While Relaxing On The Beach

 The matching bikini bottoms tied around her curvy hips and put her tiny waist on full display.
 Allie’s lean legs can also be seen in the shot.
 She accessorized the beach look with rings on her fingers and white polish on her fingernails.

-Allie sat on her knees on top of a towel on a white sand beach.
+Allie sat on her knees on top of a towel on the white sand.
 She rested both of her hands on her thighs and arched her back for the pose.
-She also tilted her head and gave a flirty smirk into the camera.
-In the background of the photo a pile of large rocks and some green foliage can be seen.
+She also tilted her head and gave a flirty smirk to the camera.
+In the background of the photo, a pile of large rocks and some green foliage can be seen.

-She wore her long, platinum blond hair parted in the center and styled in straight strands that fell across her back.
+She wore her long, platinum blonde hair parted in the center and styled in straight strands that fell across her back.
 She also opted for a full face of makeup in the shot.

-She accentuated her bronzed skin with pink blush on her cheekbones and a shimmering highlighter on her forehead, nose, and chin.
+Allie accentuated her bronzed skin with pink blush on her cheekbones and a shimmering highlighter on her forehead, nose, and chin.
 The application included long lashes and black eyeliner.
-She added pink eye shadow and sculpted brows to draw even more attention to her eyes, and completed the look with pink gloss her lips.
+She added pink eyeshadow and sculpted brows to draw even more attention to her eyes, and she completed the look with pink gloss on her lips.

 Many of Allie’s 564,000-plus followers wasted no time showing their love for the snap.
 The post earned more than 12,000 likes within the first eight hours after it was uploaded.
 Fans also flooded the comments section with over 130 messages.